ChrisPolewiak/GitHub-Copilot-Workshop/09-generate-readme/readme.md

 ### 2. Generate README

 ```
-Generate a README.md that describes this project, goals of labs, structure of repository, and instructions on how to run the examples.
+Generate a README.md in root folder that describes this project, goals of labs, structure of repository, and instructions on how to run the examples.
 ```

 ### 3. Optional — add diagram